Generalized Ricci Curvature Bounds for Three Dimensional Contact Subriemannian manifolds: Introduction

 \section{Introduction}

 In the past few years, several connections between the optimal transportation problems and curvature of Riemannian manifolds were found.
 One of them is the use of optimal transportation for an alternative definition of Ricci curvature lower bound developed in a series of papers \cite{OtVi,CoMcSc,StVo}.
-Based on the ideas in these papers, a generalization of Ricci curvature lower bound for general metric measure spaces, called curvature dimension condition, is introduced in \cite{LoVi1,LoVi2,St1,St2,Oh1}.
-However the conditions are not easy to check and there is no new example.
-Recently the case of a Finsler manifold was studied in \cite{Oh2}, but the result is very similar to that of the Riemannian case due to strict convexity of the corresponding Hamiltonian.
-The situation changes dramatically in the case of a subriemannian manifold.
+Based on the ideas in these papers, a generalization of Ricci curvature lower bound for general metric measure spaces, called curvature-dimension condition, is introduced in \cite{LoVi1,LoVi2,St1,St2} (see section \ref{optimalRicci} for a quick overview of these results).
+Recently the case of a Finsler manifold was studied in \cite{Oh2} and the results are very similar to that of the Riemannian case due to strict convexity of the corresponding Hamiltonian.

+The situation changes dramatically in the case of subriemannian manifolds.
 The reason is that the class of metric spaces we are dealing with have Hausdorff dimensions strictly greater than their topological dimensions.
-Therefore, the interplay of the metrics and the measures for these spaces should be significantly different from that of the Riemannian or Finsler case.
+Therefore, the interplay between the metrics and the measures of these spaces should be significantly different from that of the Riemannian or Finsler case.
 One particular case of subriemannian manifolds, the Heisenberg group, is studied in \cite{Ju}.
-In this case the the space does not satisfy any curvature dimension condition.
-However, it satisfies a weaker condition, a modification of the so called measure contraction property (see Section \ref{main} for the definition).

-Measure contraction property is another generalization of Ricci curvature lower bound introduced in \cite{St2}.
-More precisely the following holds (see \cite{St2}):
+In this case the space does not satisfy any curvature-dimension condition mentioned above (however, see \cite{BaGa1,BaBoGa,BaGa2} for a different definition of curvature-dimension condition in the subriemannian setting).
+Instead it satisfies a weaker condition, called measure contraction property, introduced in \cite{St2,Oh1} (see Section \ref{optimalRicci} for the definition).
+Like the curvature-dimension condition, measure contraction property is a generalization of Ricci curvature lower bound on Riemannian manifolds.
+However, it is a weaker condition for general metric measure spaces.

-\begin{thm} If $M$ is a Riemannian manifold of dimension $n$, then $M$ satisfies the measure contraction property $MCP(k,n)$ if and only if the Ricci curvature of $M$ is bounded below by $k$. \end{thm}

 The approach used by \cite{Ju} relies on the complete integrability of the subriemannian geodesic flow on the Heisenberg group.
-Because of this the changes in the measure along the geodesic flow can be written down explicitly in this case, which is not possible for subriemannian manifolds in general.
+Because of this, the changes in the measure along the geodesic flow can be written down explicitly in this case, which is not possible for subriemannian manifolds in general.